RuiAreiasMAT/mat.tap.query.api/docs/ConsumingData.md

 vCar:Chassis;gt;100,vCar:Chassis;le;150
 ```

-Note that some paremeters have a colon ( : ) in, so we use semicolons ( ; ) for the filtering.
+Note that some parameters have a colon ( : ) in, so we use semicolons ( ; ) for the filtering.

 #### Query Parameter Data